 “Compensation”

 means all payments made by the Employer as remuneration for services rendered.
-Compensation also includes differential pay, if any is paid by the Employer, that (1) is made by the Employer to an individual with respect to any period during which the individual is performing service in the uniformed services (as defined in Chapter 43 of Title 38 of the United States Code) while on active duty for a period of more than 30 days; and (2) represents all or a portion of the wages the individual would have received from the Employer if the individual had remained actively employed.
+Compensation also includes differential pay, if any is paid by the Employer, that (i) is made by the Employer to an individual with respect to any period during which the individual is performing service in the uniformed services (as defined in Chapter 43 of Title 38 of the United States Code) while on active duty for a period of more than 30 days; and (ii) represents all or a portion of the wages the individual would have received from the Employer if the individual had remained actively employed.

 “County”